-average increase in jobs per square half-mile
+average increase in housing units per square half-mile +517

-\The image to the left represents considerably more growth than the average, for illustrative purposes.
+The image to the left represents considerably more growth than the average, for illustrative purposes.
 Within each place type, growth should be concentrated in areas served by transit.

-- Eliminate single-family zoning regionwide. - Allow (and encourage) narrow, slow and shared-function streets. - Stabilize housing for low-income residents with policy that supports just cause eviction, anti-gouging and nonprofit acquisition of housing. - Create an Assessment/Community Benefit District funded by new developments and properties that are sold. - Disseminate Benefit District funds through participatory budgeting, a democratic process which allows community members to decide how to spend part of a public budget. - Create and implement a Section 8 accessory dwelling unit (ADU) program in low-income areas.
+- Eliminate single-family zoning regionwide. - Allow (and encourage) narrow, slow and shared-function streets. - Stabilize housing for low-income residents with policy that supports just cause eviction, anti-gouging and nonprofit acquisition of housing. - Create an Assessment/Community Benefit District funded by new developments and properties that are sold. - Disseminate Benefit District funds through participatory budgeting, a democratic process which allows community members to decide how to spend part of a public budget. - Create and implement a Section 8 accessory dwelling unit (ADU) program in low-income areas. - Eliminate parking requirements. - Limit parcel consolidation to allow intensification within the existing fabric. - Allow taller buildings with flexible ground-floor uses in transit corridors.